Participation of women in the Olympics: 1994–2002

-At the 1994 Winter Olympics in Lillehammer, the aerials discipline of freestyle skiing officially debuted.
-Lina Cheryazova of Uzbekistan won the gold medal, which is to date her nation's sole medal at an Olympic Winter Games.
-Women's soccer and softball made their first appearances at the 1996 Games in Atlanta, where the hosts won gold in both.
 At the 1998 Winter Olympics in Nagano, ice hockey (with the United States winning gold) and curling (with Canada winning gold) debuted for women.
 Numerous new events made their premieres at the 2000 Summer Olympics in Sydney.
 Weightlifting, modern pentathlon, taekwondo, triathlon and trampoline all debuted in Australia.
 At the 2002 Winter Olympics in Salt Lake City, women's bobsleigh made its first appearance.
 Jill Bakken and Vonetta Flowers of the USA won the two-woman competition, the sole bobsleigh event for women at the 2002 Games.